urbanSpatial/Public-Policy-Analytics-Landing/README.md

 ### Chapter 6: People-Based ML Models

-Chapter 6 introduces how data science can be used to identify risk/opportunity for individuals.
-Teaching how to predict for individuals, Chapter 6 uses the resulting intelligence to develop a cost/benefit analyses for Bounce to Work! a pogo-transit start-up.
-Particularly the goal is to predict the probability a client will churn (not re-subscribe) for Bounce to Work!'s membership.
+Chapter 6 introduces the use of machine learning estimating risk/opportunity for individuals.
+The resulting intelligence is then used to develop a cost/benefit analyses for Bounce to Work! a pogo-transit start-up.
+The goal is to predict the probability a client will 'churn' or not re-up their membership.
+This is valuable use for public-sector data scientists working with individuals and families.

 | Dataset        | Description    | Open Data URL  | File Type | Location |
 | :------------- | :------------- | :------------- | :------------- | :------------- |